*Updated November 2022

 Data-driven platforms have provided an easy and quick solution for corporations to decide on how to innovate and exnovate through collaborating with startups.

 In today’s business world, it is not enough to just internally innovate.
 Companies need to embrace both innovation and exnovation in order to stay relevant within their respective field.
-The key method of doing so is by partnering with external groups, especially startups, and embracing data-driven innovation in order to fully utilize the power of cooperation.
+The key method of doing so is by forming corporate relationships and partnering with external groups, especially startups, and embracing data-driven innovation in order to fully utilize the power of cooperation.